 Getting here is easy with direct flights from the European capitals to the “Papola Casale” airport in Brindisi and to the “Karol Wojtyla” airport in Bari-Palese, the main airport that is connected to the city centre through several shuttles and fast trains.
 Numerous connections by land (trains and buses) and sea (ferries) are also available.

 Held in a warm embrace between the Adriatic and the Ionian seas, Puglia is famous for its climate, which allows you to visit it practically all year round, both along the 800 kilometres of coastline and among the vast plains and gentle hills of the hinterland.
 Spring is warm and sunny, with temperatures around 20°C. Summer is hot and dry inland and more humid on the coast, with temperatures reaching 30°-35°C. Autumn boasts a mild climate, with peaks of up to 20°C and above.
 Winter is generally more rainy, with temperatures around 10°C and a slightly harsher climate, especially in the northern part of the region.

 Things to do

-All this explains the growing popularity of Puglia all over the world for those looking for not only culture, history and good food but also nature, thanks to the presence of national parks and natural reserve WWF Oasis sites; sport, with a wide range of activities such as trekking, but also cycling, horse riding, surfing and snorkelling; and those who want to relax and pamper themselves can do just that in one of the many wellness centres and spa’s in the area, perfect to recover after the many kilometres spent walking across Puglia.
+Puglia is growing its popularity all over the world for those who are looking not only for culture, history and good food but also for nature, thanks to the presence of national parks and natural reserves (WWF Oasis sites), for sport, with a wide range of activities such as trekking, but also cycling, horse riding, surfing and snorkelling, and those who want to relax and pamper themselves can do just that in one of the many wellness centres and spa’s in the area, perfect to recover after the many kilometres spent walking across Puglia.